mozilla/dxr/docs/source/configuration.rst

 ``es_refresh_interval``
     The number of seconds between elasticsearch's consolidation passes during indexing.
-Turn this up for higher IO efficiency and fewer segments in the final index.
-Turn it down to avoid timeouts at the end of indexing runs.
-    (You can also dodge these by cranking up ``es_indexing_timeout``.)
 Set to -1 to do no refreshes at all, except directly after an indexing run completes.
 Default: 60

 ``max_thumbnail_size``
-    A number that specifies the file size in bytes at which images will not be used for their icon previews on folder browsing pages.
-Default: 20KB.
+    The file size in bytes at which images will not be used for their icon previews on folder browsing pages.
+Default: 20000.

 (Refer to the Plugin Configuration section for plugin keys available here).